This recipe for Easy Salted Toffee Bars makes fantastic bars filled with delicious layers that are gooey, crunchy, and

 Did you know that cooking condensed milk with a little butter results in a soft, delicious caramel-like toffee?
 If you’ve never tried it, you need to try this recipe!

 I’ve seen a lot of recipes that use butterscotch chips to make the toffee, but the end result that tastes really artificial.
 This toffee is buttery, indulgent with just the right amount of sweetness!

 Perfect For Holiday Baking

 Like most cookie bars and squares, Toffee Bars are perfect for holiday baking as they are easy to make and keep well for a couple of weeks in an airtight container.
 In fact, I find with time, these bars only get better!

-To make the base, start with In a beating the butter, superfine sugar, brown sugar and salt until light and fluffy.
+To make the base, start with beating the butter, superfine sugar, brown sugar, and salt until light and fluffy.

 Using a wooden spoon, mix in the flour.
 The dough may be crumbly, but as long as it presses together and holds its shape, it’s ready to go in the pan.